COMMAND-SHREYA/assignment-r/README.md

-R Programming Assignment
+# R Language Assignment

-Student Details
+## Student Details

-Name: Shreya Sarwa
+- **Name:** Shreya Sarwa

-Branch: CSE (Data Science)
+- **Branch:** CSE (DS)

-Roll Number: 300012823046
+- **Roll Number:** 300012823046

-Project Overview
+## Assignment Overview
-This repository contains R programming assignments focusing on data analysis and visualization techniques.
-The assignments demonstrate understanding of fundamental R concepts and their practical applications in data science.
+This repository contains the solution to the assignment given for the course on R Programming.
+The assignment focuses on [mention the core concepts or tasks of the assignment, e.g., data manipulation, statistical analysis, data visualization, etc.].